LucasDelfino92/morrowindsharp/readme.md

 Because this modlist is offered "as is" and to be considered complete, I won't be answering compatibility questions.
 Instructions on the installation and use of [**TES3View**](appendix.md#checking-for-conflicts) are provided.
 Use that tool to detect and solve conflicts.

-Two versions of this modlist are available:
-- The Morrowind Sharp version, consisting of roughly 100 mods.
-- The Hail Resdaynia version, consisting of roughly 60 mods.

 [**Click here to get started**](setup.md).

-## My setup
+## Performance

-When installing this modlist, including the recommended shaders, my framerate ranges anywhere from 10fps (at worst, in the Grazelands) to 30fps (indoors), through 20fps outdoors.
-For reference, here is a my setup.
+When installing this modlist, including the recommended shaders, my framerate ranges anywhere from 30fps (at worst, in the Grazelands) to 60fps (indoors), through 50fps outdoors.

 System | My Specs
 ------------ | -------------
-Operative System | Windows 8.1 Pro 64-bit
+OS | Windows 10 Pro 64-bit
-CPU | Intel Core i5 4440
+CPU | AMD Ryzen 5 5600
-RAM | 8GB
+GPU | ASUS DUAL OC RX 6600 XT 8GB
-Graphics | 1GB ATI AMD Radeon HD 7700 Series
-HDD | 1TB
 Monitor | Samsung 24" 1080p @ 60Hz
+RAM | 16GB DDR4
+SSD | Kingston KC3000 1TB

 ## Frequently asked questions